aagwali/js-monadic-pipe/README.md

 #### Description :
   - Entry point is app.ts.
-  - App chains two computations : Validation > Future.
+  - Application chains two computations : Validation > Future.
-  - Functions "fold" and "fork" trigger each computation and act as exit points.
+  - Computations are triggered by "fold" and "fork" methods wich act as exit points.
-  - Exit points are formatted with Success/Error builders.
-  - Continuation behaviour is handled with "chain" and "map".
+  - Errors/Continuation behaviour is handled with "chain" and "map" methods.
   - All asynchronous and failable expressions are safely executed in relevant Functor's contexes.
   - Pre-designed Functor's contexes are provided in monadic-api.ts to minimize boilerplate code in main business.
   - Using monadic-api force registration of each potential failure in error building system.